 Longing for the past: missing something you never had, missing a glorified idea of something, missing ignorance, missing simplicity (even though when we’re missing things we usually make them a lot simpler in our heads).
 The Virgin Suicides and Lolita are good examples of how longing takes over your consciousness, and how it can feel even stronger than actual contact, and how longing stays with you as you.
 (I mean, the narrators are creeps, but they have all that stuff down.)

 The Great Gatsby and Daisy’s green light.
-The paradox of getting what you longed for, that nothing can ever be truly what you wanted.
+The paradox of getting what you longed for, the dawning fact that nothing can ever be truly what you wanted.

 The longing in The Virgin Suicides with all the girls wanting to leeeeaaave and trying to escape by reading travel brochures and books and listening to music, how that is all a form of escape, how it can create your own private reality and fulfill you in ways Real Experience can’t.
 Oh, and how sheltered they are.
 Same with Picnic at Hanging Rock.